 The Bodhisatta was once an ascetic and had many thousands of followers.
 One day one of his seven chief disciples, Narada, saw a group of prostitutes sitting along a river, trying to tempt the men bathing there.
 He fell in love at first sight with one of them so deeply that he stopped eating and meditating.
 His brother, another of the Bodhisatta’s chief disciples, divined Narada’s affliction and went to visit, but Narada denied there was a problem.
 Other chief disciples came to assist, yet Narada would still not admit he had fallen into the power of the senses, so they called the Bodhisatta.
 Seeing his master, Narada finally confessed and explained the situation.
 The Bodhisatta reminded him that the result of his current path was misery in this life and hell after it.

 Narada asked the Bodhisatta to explain what was wrong with seeking happiness.
-He answered that happiness and misery always arose together.
-Then he told the story of a strong young brahmin who grew tired of working and caring for others and decided to go out to the Himalayas and live alone, hunting and eating all the deer that he desired.
+He answered that happiness and misery always arise together.
+Then he told Narada about a strong young brahmin who grew tired of working and caring for others.
+He went to the Himalayas to live a life of bliss, hunting and eating all the deer that he desired.
 As time went by, he started thinking about what he’d do when he got old and weak.
-He drove many different animals into a small gorge and gated it off so he would not have to travel far to get meat.
+He drove many different animals into a small gorge and gated it off so he would not have to travel far to hunt.
 His plan worked for a while, but eventually he lost control of his hands and feet and could no longer get food or drink.
-He body wasted away and he suffered immensely.
+His body wasted away, and he suffered immensely.

 In the Lifetime of the Buddha

-The Bodhisatta’s other six chief disciples were earlier births of Sariputta, Maha Kassapa, Anuruddha, Maha Kaccana, Ananda, and Moggallana, six of the Buddha’s top disciples.
+The Bodhisatta’s other six chief disciples were earlier births of six of the Buddha’s top disciples: Sariputta, Maha Kassapa, Anuruddha, Maha Kaccana, Ananda, and Moggallana.